Separations between Combinatorial Measures for Transitive Functions: Abstract

 \section{Abstract}

 The role of symmetry in Boolean functions $f:\zone^n \to \zone$ has been extensively studied in complexity theory.
 For example, symmetric functions, that is, functions that are invariant under the action of $\sym_n$, is an important class of functions in the study of Boolean functions.
-A function $f:\zone^n \to \zone$ is called transitive (or weakly-symmetric) if there exists a transitive group $\Gr$ of $\sym_n$ such that $f$ is invariant under the action of $\Gr$ - that is the function value remains unchanged even after the bits of the input of $f$ are moved around according to some permutation $\sigma\in \Gr$.
+A function $f:\zone^n \to \zone$ is called transitive (or weakly-symmetric) if there exists a transitive sub-group $\Gr$ of $\sym_n$ such that $f$ is invariant under the action of $\Gr$.
+In other words, the value of a transitive function remains unchanged even after the input bits of $f$ are moved around according to some permutation $\sigma\in \Gr$.
 Understanding various complexity measures of transitive functions has been a rich area of research for the past few decades.

-In this work, we study transitive functions in light of several combinatorial measures.
-We look at the maximum separation between various pairs of measures for transitive functions.
-Such study for general Boolean functions has been going on for past many years.
-The best-known results for general Boolean functions have been nicely compiled by Aaronson et.~al~(STOC, 2021).

-The separation between a pair of combinatorial measures is shown by constructing interesting functions that demonstrate the separation.
-But many of the celebrated separation results are via the construction of functions (like ``pointer functions" from Ambainis et~al.~(JACM, 2017) and ``cheat-sheet functions" Aaronson et~al.~(STOC, 2016)) that are not transitive.
-Hence, we don't have such separation between the pairs of measures for transitive functions.

-In this paper we show how to modify some of these functions to construct transitive functions that demonstrate similar separations between pairs of combinatorial measures.
-We summarize our results below: \begin{enumerate} \item Ambainis et al.~(JACM, 2017) constructed several functions, which are modifications of the pointer function in G{\"{o}}{\"{o}}s et~al.~(SICOMP, 2018), to demonstrate separation between various pairs of measure.
-Base of their functions we construct new transitive functions and whose deterministic query complexity, randomized query complexity, zero-error randomized query complexity, quantum query complexity, degree, and approximate degree are similar to that of the original function.
-Thus our transitive functions demonstrate similar separations between measures as the original functions of Ambainis et~al.

-\item We use one of our functions and a trick from Ben-David et~al.~(ITCS 2017) to construct a transitive function that shows a tight separation between bounded-error quantum query complexity and certificate complexity for transitive functions.

-\item Modifying a function by Aaronson et~al.~(STOC, 2016), we show that quadratic separation between bounded-error quantum query complexity and certificate complexity also holds for transitive functions.
+This work investigates relations and separations between various complexity measures for the class of transitive functions.
+A class of functions called ``pointer functions'' is well known for demonstrating several state-of-the-art separations for general Boolean functions.
+The main contribution of this work is to extend this technique to transitive functions, constructing new functions that preserve the structural properties of pointer functions while being transitive.
+In particular, this allows us to show separations between query complexity and other measures for the class of transitive functions.

+Our results advance the understanding of the transitivity of Boolean functions and highlight the utility of certain transitive groups, which may be of independent interest in mathematics and theoretical computer science.